thinktandem/tandem/README.md

 This means that someone should be able to come here with an idea or suggestion and...

 1. Put it through a standardized vetting, prioritization and refinement process
-2. End up with small and actionable tasks that can be advanced by a team slowly and methodically over some time frame
+2. End up with small, actionable and connected tasks that can be advanced by a team slowly and methodically over some time frame
 3. Make contributions into a predefined and obvious structure
 4. Have their contributions automatically deployed to the places where they have the most impact
 5. Improve Tandem by removing repetition, variables and confusion from our work